TomasHubelbauer/fatcow-icons/README.md

 Consider aliasing icons with common synonyms (how to tell?
 Google Analytics for when a user adds a custom alias?) by default by placing another file in the repo with the aliases or adding it to `filenames.txt`.

+Figure out why the multi-column layout doesn't kick in in iOS Safari in landscape despite the CSS media query looking correct.